 Normally, a landlord may hold a tenant to the term of the lease but that may not be enforceable if the lease is deemed impossible to fulfill due to unforeseen government closures amid emergency health conditions.

-Call Gallagher Krich APC at (858) 926-5797 to explore your legal options, or to request a deferment from your San Diego landlord, please download this simple form for $250 and filling in your information such as your lease address, tenant names, landlord’s name and address, the start date, end date of the lease, lease term and monthly rent.
+Call Gallagher Krich APC at (858) 926-5797 to explore your legal options, or to request a deferment from your San Diego landlord, our legal services include a downloadable form for $250.00.
+You will need to include your information such as your lease address, tenant names, landlord’s name and address, the start date, end date of the lease, lease term and monthly rent.